lurodrigo/lurodrigo.github.io/_pages/about.md

 my vocational-technical high school at *Nokia Foundation* (now *Mathias Machline Foundation*).
 I speak portuguese as my first language, and also speak english.

-I've worked as a systems' analysis, teaching assistant, and lecturer of programming courses.
+I've worked as a systems' analyst, teaching assistant, and lecturer of programming courses.
 Currently, I work at a consulting firm that specializes at applying econometric models to optimize business.
 You can find more details about my educational background and career path on my [resumé][1].
 I also do [private tutoring][2].